FelipeMarra/flutter_chat_composer/README.md

 <img src="https://media.giphy.com/media/ESBP6YjcOjfD8miR0G/giphy.gif" width="360" height="400" />

 ### Multiple Choice State
 What about beeing allowed to choose more than one option?
 Presenting the Multiple Choice State.
-State D will use it to ask a little bit more about the user's pokemon taste.
-You can use a custom validator that gives you the selected options and works like any other form validator. `decideTransition` also give you the selected options so you can return who the next state will be.
+State D will use it to ask a little bit more about the user's pokemon taste. `BotOption` comes with a `onChange` callback as already shown, and you can also use a custom `validator` that gives you the selected `BotOption`s and works like any other form validator. `decideTransition` also give you the selected options so you can return who the next state will be.

 ``` dart
   BotStateMultipleChoice _stateD() {